CaptainCoderOrg/AdventureQuest-Unity-2021/02-DieRoller/README.md

 Using everything you've done so far, can you create a set of Table Top Role Playing Game Dice?
 The set should include a d4, d6, d8, d10, d12, and d20.

+For organization purposes, you should create a parent GameObject for all of your dice buttons as well as all of your dice controllers.

 Read the Manual: Research the [Horizontal Layout Group](https://docs.unity.cn/2021.3/Documentation/Manual/script-HorizontalLayoutGroup.html).
 Can you utilize it to position your buttons evenly along the bottom of the